Automorphisms of $\mathbb{P}^1$-bundles over rational surfaces: P 1 -bundles over Hirzebruch surfaces

-The isomorphism class of the $\p^1$-bundle is determined by the class of $P$, up to scalar multiplication by an element of $\k^*$.
-The $\p^1$-bundle is decomposable if and only if $P=0$. \end{enumerate} \end{corollary} \begin{proof} Assertion~\ref{UniqueIsoDecABC} has already been proven (Remark~\ref{Rem:NumInvAreInv}).
-If $b=0$, then Proposition~$\ref{Prop:EquivABC}$ shows that every $\p^1$-bundle over $\F_a$ with numerical invariants $(a,b,c)$ is isomorphic to $\FF_{a}^{b,c}=\FF_{a}^{0,c}$.
-We can thus assume that $b\ge 1$.
+The isomorphism class of the $\p^1\!$-bundle is determined by the class of $P$, up to scalar multiplication by an element of $\,\k^*$.
+The $\p^1\!$-bundle is decomposable if and only if $P=0$. \end{enumerate} \end{corollary}